N7ghtm4r3/Equinox/equinox-backend/README.md

   you to create dynamic queries with filters parameters
 - <a href="https://github.com/N7ghtm4r3/Equinox/blob/main/documd/backend/EquinoxItemsHelper.md">**EquinoxItemsHelper**</a> allows you to execute batch queries such insertion, deletion and synchronization dynamically
 - <a href="https://github.com/N7ghtm4r3/Equinox/blob/main/documd/backend/BatchSynchronizationProcedure.md">*
-  *BatchSynchronizationProcedure**</a> allows you to execute batch queries such insertion, deletion and synchronization dynamically
+  *BatchSynchronizationProcedure**</a> allows you to create reusable synchronization procedures compacted and cleaned
 - <a href="https://github.com/N7ghtm4r3/Equinox/blob/main/documd/backend/EquinoxEvents.md">**EquinoxEventsEmitter**</a>
   allows you to share and collect events between services